-Jade stadium, The Westpac Sport and Entertainment Complex, QEII Stadium (excluding the swimming pool) or Porritt Park
+Jade stadium, The Westpac Sport and Entertainment Complex, QEII Stadium (excluding the swimming pool) or Porritt Park neither satisfied very very satisfied satisfied nor dissatisfied dis- satisfied dis- satisfied dk/na

 Q13.
 Thinking now about all aspects of the services provided at these facilities, based on your overall impressions, how satisfied or dissatisfied are you with.....?